alexnivanov/code-style/README.md

 }
 ```

-### Different classes in the same file should be separated by 2 lines
+### Different classes in the same file should be separated by 2 lines:
 ```scala
 class MyWebSocket @Inject()(implicit system: ActorSystem, mat: Materializer) {